NVlabs/FPSci/docs/experimentConfigReadme.md

     * `session id` is a short name for the session
     * `description` is used to indicate an additional mode for affiliated sessions (such as `real` vs `training`)
     * `closeOnComplete` signals to close the application whenever this session (in particular) is completed
+    * `randomizeTaskOrder` determines whether tasks are presented in the order they are listed or in a randomized order (if specified)
-    * `randomizeTrialOrder` determines whether trials are presented in the order they are listed or in a randomized order
+    * `randomizeTrialOrder` determines whether trials are presented in the order they are listed or in a randomized order (within a task `trialOrder` if specified)
-    * `blockCount` is an integer number of (repeated) groups of trials within a session, with the block number printed to the screen between "blocks" (or a single "default" block if not provided).
+    * `blockCount` is an integer number of (repeated) groups of trials within a session, with the block number printed to the screen between "blocks" (or a single "default" block if not provided)
     * `trials` is a list of trials referencing the `trials` table above:
         * `id` is an (optional) target ID that (if specified) is used for logging purposes.
 If unspecified the `id` defaults to the (integer) index of the trial in the `trials` array.
         * `ids` is a list of short names for the trial(s) to affiliate with the `targets` or `reactions` table below, if multiple ids are provided multiple target are spawned simultaneously in each trial